uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ### Install Speaker Bonnet

-In our experience installing the Speaker Bonnet needs to be done early on to avoid issues later on.
+In our experience installing the Speaker Bonnet needs to be performed early to avoid issues later on.
 The instructions are <a href="https://learn.adafruit.com/adafruit-speaker-Bonnet-for-raspberry-pi/raspberry-pi-usage">on the Adafruit website</a>.
 If you see a big red warning on that page regarding the Full version don't panic, we are using the Lite version of the RaspberryPi OS.

 The installer will offer to test the speakers.
 If this test isn't successful, check the soldering of the Bonnet, or of the speaker, or reinstall the Bonnet software.

-### Prototyping
+### Breadboarding
 <figure markdown>
 ![](assets/./player_breadboard.png){ width="450"}
 <figcaption>The breadboard schematic</figcaption>